rizkyzhang/golang-rabbitmq/README.md

-Implementation of rabbitmq producer and consumer written in Golang.
+Implementation of rabbitmq producer and consumer util written in Golang.